Aidanjm13/USAccidentsDataAnalysis/README.md

 https://colab.research.google.com/github/Aidanjm13/USAccidentsDataAnalysis/blob/main/USAccidentsDataAnalysis.ipynb

-This project can be inspected and run through a self sustaining Jupyter notebook.
+This project can be inspected and run through the above link.
-Click this think to download the notebook file. ###Link for downloading Google Colab You can then simply add this file to your Google Drive and open it with Google Colaboratory.
-There are then descriptions of the code and project and you can click play on the code cells to run them yourselves.

 ## Video